EstherUto/MechaCar_Statistical_Analysis/README.md

 ### T-Test on Individual Manufacturing Lots

 The results from the test performed on the individual lots is provided in the following three images.
-The resulting p-values for each lot shows that Lot 1 and Lot 2 reject the null hypothesis, however, the p-value of Lot 3 fails to do so.
+The resulting p-values for each lot shows that Lot 1 and Lot 2 fail to reject the null hypothesis, however, the p-value of Lot 3 rejects the null hypothesis.
+This means the Lot 1 and Lot 2 samples are better representative of the population in comparison to lot 3.

 **_FIGURE 5.
 T-Test (Lot 1)_**